Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
-LeadTime | int | Booking is allowed up to x minutes prior to the starting time of the booking slot (where x is the LeadTime in minutes)
+LeadTime | int | Minimum time period (in minutes) prior to the booking slot when the user is allowed for booking the slot.
+For example, if 60 minutes and booking slot is 1 pm to 3 pm, user cannot book this slot anytime after 12 pm
-ConversionFactor | float | The currency conversion ratio for merchants with multiple currencies StockAction | string | Whether the item participates in reduction of stock or not.
-Value: UpdateStock,Do Not UpdateStock, None
+ConversionFactor | float | The currency conversion ratio.
+Applicable for merchants with multiple currencies StockAction | string | Whether the item participates in reduction of stock or not.
+Value: `UpdateStock`,`Do Not UpdateStock`, `None`
 IsBackOrder | enum | Can the item be ordered even when out of stock.
 Value: `true`, or `false`